 What is the Yellow Zone?

-The Yellow Zone is the space between reuse and recycling.
+The Yellow Zone exists between the aftermarket and recycling.

-Battery modules that are no longer suitable for vehicle use still retain significant energy value.
-Instead of immediate recycling, these modules can be repurposed for lower-power applications such as household backup systems.
+Reconditioned battery modules that are not adequate for the vehicle aftermarket may be repurposed for lower-power applications such as household backup systems.

 This approach: